olabacker/blogposts/220214-Automate blazor deployment to azure with github actions.md

-Use github actions to deploy a blazor application to azure static web pages
+Use github actions to deploy a blazor application to azure static web pages | [azure] [blazor]

 ## Retreive Azure Service Principal